[1.3.x] Dual Flame Totems: Solo, Self-Found, Beginner-friendly. AA+EB!

 In the week between Domination and Ambush, back in early spring '14, I decided to just goof around and try out Flame Totem.
 I knew some people had played with it, but it seemed pretty niche.
 But there was nothing to lose, so I made a new HC character (nothing in the stash) and leveled him.
 He made it to 70s when my router balked, and that was it.
 Still, I had never leveled so smoothly, taking every boss that's usually difficult for me (Vaal in merciless, The Weaver, Kole) without the slightest issue.

 My build wasn't ideal and I soon realized how expensive Flame Totems get in terms of mana, so I went back to the drafting board and came up with an entirely different build.
 One that uses Blood Magic.
 And no, not gems, but the keystone.
-This worked well until the Forsaken Masters expansion in late summer when life nodes were severely nerfed, and mana nodes buffed.
+This worked well until the Forsaken Masters expansion in August 2014 when life nodes were severely nerfed, and mana nodes buffed.
 The situation got reversed and now the Blue approach, mana, was the key to success.
+The build went back to using mana.
+Patch 1.3, in December 2014, brought more changes, all of them great for this build, that led to further changes such as the possibility to add a third aura.
 The build has changed over time, as a result of experiments, theorycrafting, and the discussion with others, as well as with the changes made to the game.

 Let's look about what's good and not so good about the build.

 - Low gear requirements initially, but can make excellent use of expensive gear as well.

 - Easy and straight-forward to play.
 It's not twitchy.

 - Great damage while leveling with only 3 or 4 links.